Dow Goes Negative For 2014, Start Of A Correction? October 13th 2014

 Dow Goes Negative For 2014

-For me it will be a price break since the Dow is already far away from the fight at the 50.
-I’m thinking it will be the daily close below 16205 that will have a larger impact on direction.
+For me, it will be a price break since the Dow is already far away from the fight at the 50.
+I think it will be the daily close below 16205 that will have a larger impact on direction.
 It could be the 15900.00 as well since it has been defended twice in the past while 16205.00 only once.
 The thing is, I am rather sure the Fed will step in again the only scenario I see that they don’t is this Ebola outbreak getting out of hand.
-How better can you shift blame for a financial meltdown than a plague that could easily wipe half the population from the face of the earth.
+How better can you shift blame for a financial meltdown than a plague that could easily wipe half the population from the face of the earth?
 Shall we say two or even three birds with one stone?

 With the EUR/USD making the second push Friday I will have a bias for the short on this pair.
-The risk off scenario did play out even though there wasn’t a clear entry to take this pair short.
-I will say the trap was there but being it couldn’t at least test the Asian highs before the trade was to risky with the best entry being 15 pips from the highs.
-Today the best level to short will be at the daily low at 1.2664 but if they want to take stops they will push above 1.2673.
-If they do hold these highs during Asia at 1.2647 the Asian high does become valid for the short as well but I will want to see them leave the Asian box closer to the lows or the probability that they test higher goes up.
+The risk-off scenario did play out even though there wasn’t a clear entry to take this pair short.
+I will say the trap was there but being it couldn’t at least test the Asian highs before the trade was too risky with the best entry being 15 pips from the highs.
+Today the best level to short will be at the daily low at 1.2664, but if they want to take the stops, they will push above 1.2673.
+If they do hold these highs during Asia at 1.2647, the Asian high does become valid for the short as well, but I will want to see them leave the Asian box closer to the lows or the probability that they test higher goes up.

 The GBP/USD also had the second push agreeing with the risk aversion last Friday.
-It did have a deeper pullback at the end of the day showing its the stronger currency between it and the Euro but I will still have the bias for the third intraday push here.
-The best level to short is the daily 1.6103 but as with the EU this pair has a bigger Asian range at 32 pips so the Asian highs are valid with a clear set up during the London session.
-Having said that, with the next level being so close above I will want a good entry to get my stop well above 1.6103 to take the short.
+It did have a deeper pullback at the end of the day showing its the stronger currency between it and the Euro, but I will still have the bias for the third intraday push here.
+The best level to short is the daily 1.6103, but as with the EU, this pair has a bigger Asian range at 32 pips, so the Asian highs are valid with a clear set up during the London session.
+With the next level being so close above I will want a good entry to get my stop well above 1.6103 to take the short.

 EUR/JPY Extended Push

-If I cant get an entry during Asia then I will look at the gap open at Fridays lows for the short first and if that cant hold I will expect the 135.99 to be tested during the London session if it don’t break down without me.
-If it does break here I will look for the backside entry at the 135.71 (the daily level we need to see a daily close below) or the Asian lows during the London session.
+If I cant get an entry during Asia, then I will look at the gap open at Friday’s lows for the short first and if that cant hold I will expect the 135.99 to be tested during the London session if it doesn’t break down without me.
+If it does break here, I will look for the backside entry at the 135.71 (the daily level we need to see a daily close below) or the Asian lows during the London session.